How to take erythromycin

 What are the side effects of erythromycin?

-Just like in the majority of medicinal treatment, erythromycin may cause side effects.
+Just like in the majority of medicinal treatments, erythromycin may cause side effects.
 It is worth noting, however, that not everyone will get them.

 If you experience these you should talk to your doctor.